Inside Uber’s new approach to employee performance reviews

 Without concrete ratings in place, the promotion and raise process is going to look different.
 The process for managers might also take a big longer, Hornsey said.
 That’s because it won’t be as simple as giving the biggest raise to the person at the top, and the smallest one to the person at the bottom.

-“Long story short, we’re going to take that self evaluation piece, the peer evaluation and the manager evaluation, which were all written in the tool in prose, and we’re going to use that to sit in committees and calibrate to make sure that we’re very fair around how we link this to bonuses,” Hornsey said.
+“Long story short, we’re going to take that self-evaluation piece, the peer evaluation and the manager evaluation, which were all written in the tool in prose, and we’re going to use that to sit in committees and calibrate to make sure that we’re very fair around how we link this to bonuses,” Hornsey said.

 This new performance review cycle comes shortly after Uber increased the salaries of some of its employees and guaranteed equal pay across the company.
 What Uber has to do now is ensure “everything we do keeps that system fair and equitable,” Hornsey said.